NEW PROGRAMS FOR CLINICAL STUDENTS

 Recent additions to the clinical curriculum reflect student requests for help and faculty concerns about exam performance.
 “The University leadership has been working hard to put together this comprehensive approach to bringing more resources to our clinical students,” says Toleafoa Viali Lameko, MBBS, MPH, PhD (Candidate), Vice Chancellor and -Chairman of the Clinical Phase Review Committee (CPRC.)
 “We expect to see the results in each and every student.”
 Here is a summary of recent changes related to clinical students:

 - Clinical Course Directors, currently being recruited by OUM, will be the content experts on each of the seven core rotation areas.
-They will set learning objectives and define learning activities for the rotations, select texts, assign readings, develop and evaluate end-of-rotation exams and weekly quizzes, interact with regional deans and clinical student advisers to understand any issues with the rotations, and evaluate and update the Final Clinical Exam.
+They will set learning objectives and define learning activities for the rotations, select texts, assign readings, develop and evaluate end-of-rotation exams and weekly quizzes, interact with regional deans and clinical student advisors to understand any issues with the rotations, and evaluate and update the Final Clinical Exam.

 - Final Clinical Exam will be reviewed and updated during 2017 by the Clinical Clerkship Directors and other senior faculty.
 Therefore, students rising to graduation in 2017 will not be required to sit for the exam in order to meet the requirements for graduation.